ocarnes/Grindstone/README.md

 ******************************************************************************

 ### Adding Categories
 If there is a bundle of scripts that apply to the same general problem set, you may want to construct another category.
 This may occur if you want to add a new pipeline stage or if you are working with a specific technology that brings its own set of errors.
 Fear not -- creating a new category is as easy as making a new folder in the `gs_scripts` directory and making or copying a blank `__init__.py` in that new folder (a blank `__init__.py` file tells python that the directory is safe to import from).
-The name of the folder you created will be exposed in Grindstone as a new checkbox, and any scripts you put into that folder will be executed if you check the new box and press the "Run" button.
+The name of the folder you created will be exposed in Grindstone as a new checkbox, and any scripts you put into that folder will be executed if you check the new box and press the "Run" button. **Don't forget to add your new category to the documentation [here](https://github.com/sadams115/Grindstone/blob/master/README.md#the-categories).**

 ******************************************************************************